shangzhihao/shangzhihao.github.io/content/pubs.md

 draft = false
 +++

-This page is not well maintained.
+This page shows some selected papers, and it may be not well maintained.
 The full list can be found [here](https://scholar.google.ch/citations?user=bPtby7UAAAAJ&hl=en&oi=ao).

 - Decomposition-based wind speed forecasting model using causal convolutional network and attention mechanism in Expert Systems with Applications